phenogit/phenogit.github.io/_posts/2021-01-26-kit-korner-notes.markdown

                             3D: Short in diamonds
                             3H: Short in spades
                     Other bids are game forcing
+                Higher calls show 4 card heart support with accurate description of strength and shortness
             1S: Forcing, 4+ spades
                 Various ways to raise when partner has 4+ spades and ways to show a long suit
                 1N: 1) non-passed hand 0-5